How to trigger a GravityExport Save Feed

 - Activate the scenario

-Save the trigger URL as a bookmark, click to export anytime.
+Save the trigger URL as a browser bookmark to run the export anytime.

 Common use cases